fastify/fastify/docs/Reference/Principles.md

 Every decision in the Fastify framework and its official plugins is guided by the following technical principles:

-1. “Zero” overhead in production;
+1. “Zero” overhead in production
-2. “Good” developer experience;
+2. “Good” developer experience
-3. Works great for small & big projects alike;
+3. Works great for small & big projects alike
-4. Easy to migrate to microservices (or even serverless) and back;
+4. Easy to migrate to microservices (or even serverless) and back
-5. Security & data validation;
+5. Security & data validation
-6. If something could be a plugin, it likely should
+6. If something could be a plugin, it likely should be
-7. Easily testable;
+7. Easily testable
-8. Do not monkeypatch core;
+8. Do not monkeypatch core
-9. Semantic versioning & Long Term Support;
+9. Semantic versioning & Long Term Support
-10. Specification adherence.
+10. Specification adherence

 ## "Zero" Overhead in Production